Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 When you get your vaccine, you will get a link to get the “V-safe After Vaccination Health Checker” application for your phone.
 Through V-safe, you can quickly tell the CDC if you have any side effects after getting the COVID-19 vaccine.
 CDC may follow up by phone to get more information.
 V-safe will also remind you to get the second COVID-19 vaccine dose when needed.

-Currently, 3 vaccines: Pfizer-BioNTecH, Johnson & Johnson, and Moderna, were given emergency use authorization by the FDA.
-This means the vaccines met the FDA’s rigorous scientific standards for safety, effectiveness, and manufacturing quality needed to support emergency use authorization.
+The FDA has given full approval to the Pfizer vaccine for ages 16 years and older.
+In addition, Pfizer vaccine for ages 5-15, as well as Johnson & Johnson, and Moderna, have received emergency use authorization by the FDA.
+This means the vaccines have met the FDA’s rigorous scientific standards for safety, effectiveness, and manufacturing quality needed to support emergency use authorization.
 Emergency use authorization allows a vaccine to become available prior to full approval in the case of public health emergencies.